1965 Tennessee A&I Tigers football team

-The 1965 Tennessee A&I Tigers football team represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MAA) during the 1965 NCAA College Division football season.
-In their third season under head coach John Merritt, the Tigers compiled a 9–0–1 record, won the MAA championship, and outscored opponents by a total of 333 to 108.
+The 1965 Tennessee A&I Tigers football team represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MWAA) during the 1965 NCAA College Division football season.
+In their third season under head coach John Merritt, the Tigers compiled a 9–0–1 record, won the MWAA championship, and outscored opponents by a total of 333 to 108.
 The team was also recognized as the 1965 black college national champion and was ranked No. 5 in the final small college football rankings issued by the Associated Press and No. 12 in the final poll issued by the United Press International.

 On December 11, Tennessee A&I played in the 1965 Grantland Rice Bowl against Ball State.
 It was the first college football game in Tennessee between an all-black team and a predominantly white team.

 Key players included quarterback Eldridge Dickey, fullback Bill Tucker, halfback Noland Smith, wide receiver Willie Walker, split end Johnnie Robinson, middle guard/tackle James Carter, defensive lineman Franklin McRae, and defensive backs Alvin Coleman and Leon Moore.
 Coach Merritt described Carter as "the best lineman I've ever coached."